The Covenant

 A scholarly, free rendering anyone can use

-The Covenant Rendering is translated directly from the Westminster Leningrad Codex — the same authoritative Hebrew source used by the ESV, NASB, and most modern translations.
-Every decision is documented.
-Nothing is hidden.
+The Covenant Rendering is translated directly from the Westminster Leningrad Codex (Old Testament) and the SBL Greek New Testament (New Testament) — the same authoritative source texts used by the ESV, NASB, and most modern translations.
+Every translation decision is documented in the notes.

 Design Principles